REDFOR Security Logo

 Perhaps the most pervasive myth is that cybercriminals only target large enterprises with deep pockets.
 In reality, small businesses are increasingly in attackers' crosshairs precisely because they often lack robust security measures.

 The Reality: According to recent data, over 40% of cyberattacks now target small businesses.
 Hackers view smaller organizations as "low-hanging fruit" that provide easier access to valuable data with less resistance.
 Many attacks are automated and indiscriminate, casting wide nets that catch businesses of all sizes.
-Additionally, small businesses often serve as entry points to larger organizations through supply chain relationships, making them attractive stepping stones for sophisticated attackers.

 Myth #2: "Cybersecurity is primarily a technology issue."